EphraimSiegfried/safespot/README.md

     endscript
 }
 ```
-2. Check with ``logrotate -d /etc/logrotate.d/traefik`` to see, if everything worked
+2. Check with ``sudo logrotate -d /etc/logrotate.d/traefik`` to see, if everything worked
-3. If there aren't any errors, use ``logrotate /etc/logrotate.d/traefik`` to manually rotate logs
+3. If there aren't any errors, use ``sudo logrotate /etc/logrotate.d/traefik`` to manually rotate logs

 We can set up a cronjob to automate it:
 1. ``crontab -e`` to open crontab file